abozer/RSA-with-Big-Integers/README.md

-A basic RSA Encryption System written in C++ (using Visual Studio 2022) This lcode uses MPIR (for Windows, or GMP for Linux) library to implement on big integers.
+A basic RSA Encryption System is written in C++ (using Visual Studio 2022) This code uses the MPIR (for Windows-based systems, or GMP for Linux) library to implement on big integers.